 Certificate Of Occupancy

 The final step in the permitting process for new construction is typically the Certificate Of Occupancy.
-The Certificate Of Occupancy is issued by the local or state government certifying that the building structure complies with current building codes and is suitable for occupancy.
+The Certificate Of Occupancy (CO) is issued by the local or state government certifying that the building structure complies with current building codes and is suitable for occupancy.

 Certificate Of Occupancy procedures vary from town to town but typically involve inspections of life safety, heating and ventilation, running water and sewer and safe working electric power.
 Some typical inspections that might take place include:

 - Life Safety – Proper means of egress, correct stair geometry including railings, properly functioning smoke detectors and 911 address signage for emergency responders.